wz649588/AM_CMSuggester/README.md

-# CMSuggester
+# AM_CMSuggester
-This is the implementation for the paper "CMSuggester: Method Change Suggestion to Complement Multi-Entity Edits".
+This is the implementation for the paper "Automatic Method Change Suggestion to Complement Multi-Entity Edits".

 ## Requirements
 This repository contains several Eclipse Plugin projects.
 The program can run normally under the following conditions: